In this public lecture at Uppsala University, Edward Frenkel talks about the role of mathematics as an interface between Reality and Myth

 Edward Frenkel explains in what sense one could say that the (regularized) sum of all natural numbers, 1+2+3+4+…, is equal to -1/12.

-Interview with the Turkish website Her-An dedicated to questions of AI (click on CC to read the questions in English)
+Interview with the Turkish website Her-An on the power of math and the ethics of AI research (click on CC to read the questions in English)

 Edward Frenkel’s talk at the Speyer Legacy School for talented youth in New York.